andytawse/blog/README.md

 ### Development note

 My approach to static generation will not scale well.
 If there were many pages then we would be unnecessarily regenerating pages that have not changed.
-I need to think about whether my use-case is supported out of the box, as it doesn't seem that unusual.
+My use-case here may be unusual, as the site is constantly in development, and being worked on by the developer and content editor who are the same person.